 In Love And Remembrance

-Red poppies and a Cardinal in rememberance for those we've lost.
-Our school has a roch tradition which spans over 130 years.
+Red poppies and a Cardinal in remembrance for those we've lost.
+Our school has a rich tradition which spans over 130 years.
 The cardinal is also our school mascot; the colors black, white and red are our school colors.
-However these colors have other symbolic meaning; red for love, black for death and mourning, and white for purity and eternal life.
+However, these colors have other symbolic meanings; red for love, black for death and mourning, and white for purity and eternal life.

 This is a calavera that pays homage to Keith Harring's work, it is a celebration of life - the meaning of Dia de los Muertos is the celebration of life.

 Music is in his head.
 Musical instruments make beautiful sounds.

 Half acrylic poured and hard solid metallic black accented with a string of gold.